adamsilver/fdpb/09-an-expense-form.md

 Once the heading is focused, pressing <kbd>Tab</kbd> will focus the first form field, which makes orientation simple.

 ### Feedback

+Both adding and removing an expense provides users with sufficient feedback.
+Adding an item not only updates the page

+The act of adding another expense

 For most users, feedback is given implicitly just by the new fields appearing on the page.
 For this reason, there's no need to show an additional notification at the top of the form, for example.
 In fact, having two parts of the interface update at the same to provide the same message would be overbearing.
 And, as more expenses are added, the notification would appear off-screen so users wouldn't see it anyway.